 The Potters: Biographies

-Celia Harris (dates uncertain).
+Celia Ellen Harris Born Sept 13, 1885 in Lincoln, Nebraska.
+Graduated from Univ of Nebraska.
 Celia was the scribe for the Potters, and a writer interested in the Celtic Revival.
 A graduate of the University of Nebraska, she became a reporter and worked for the Charity Organizations Society in New York City.
+Ashes buried at El Carmelo Cemetery, Pacific Grove, Cal.
+Died January 18, 1976 in Monterey, California.

 Williamina Parrish (1880-1940).
 Williamina “Will” was considered the editor and leader of the Potters.
 With her sister, Grace, she ran a photography studio in St. Louis.
 She was also a painter and poet.
 Her photographs were published widely in photography journals and were praised for their artistic aesthetic.